arslansajid/visionx/README.md

 Here is the command for chrome on mac:<br>
 open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security

+### `DEMO`
+Project root has a demo folder which contains working video of the application.

 ## Available Scripts

 In the project directory, you can run: